Loren Coleman on the History of the International Cryptozoology Museum.

 The space in my home was being overgrown by the museum.
 It was time to move.

 Finally, in 2009, after noting to associates in Portland that I wanted to move the Museum to a more central location, I was offered space in the back of Michelle Souliere’s future new bookstore, The Green Hand.
-Due to tireless efforts of Jeff Meuse and other volunteers, and contributions from scores of people across the world, we made the move.
+Due to tireless efforts of volunteers, and contributions from scores of people across the world, we made the move.
 The final fiscal support came from a generous donation from an individual representing the British Columbia Scientific Cryptozoology Club.

-The museum, officially registered with the Portland, Maine, town clerk, had a Grand Opening in the Outer Art District, and opened with the help of Michelle, Jeff, Caleb, and a long list of others, on November 1, 2009.
+The museum, officially registered with the Portland, Maine, town clerk, had a Grand Opening in the Outer Art District, and opened with the help of Michelle, Caleb, and a long list of others, on November 1, 2009.
 Nearly 100 visitors came that first day, with many traveling from as far away as Boston and Baltimore.
 A ribbon cutting Opening, chaired by Representative Herb Adams, was attended a few days later by over 200 people.

 Although we had a three-year lease with Michelle Souliere, it soon became clear that the one room, 500 square feet, was too small.
 Due to the fact Michelle’s husband wanted to utilize the location, we were able to move to a larger venue, six times as large, right around the corner, at 11 Avon Street, Portland, Maine.